 Fan-Preferred Couple: Quite a few examples since Lloyd can be paired off with anyone, but notably Lloyd/Sheena and Zelos/Lloyd for the Ho Yay shippers.

-It's cute when Colette is drawing on Lloyd's hand in the opening cinematic, until you get to the point in the game where she does this, and learn why: she can't talk.
+It's cute when Colette is drawing on Lloyd's hand in the opening cinematic, until you get to the point in the game where she does this, and the player learns why: she can't talk.

 The ending becomes a lot less hopeful for people who have played Tales of Phantasia and realize that once Yggdrassil's system of mana distribution fell, it eventually lead to exactly what he was trying to prevent — another great Magitek war that destroyed all advanced human civilization on the planet.

-As mentioned in the main article, the dragon that gives 10,000 Gald upon defeat apparently only does so because of a typo that resulted in an extra zero — the Japan-onlyPlayStation 2Updated Re-release has it only give 1,000 Gald instead.
+As mentioned in the main article, the dragon that gives 10,000 Gald upon defeat only does so because of a typo that resulted in an extra zero — the Japan-onlyPlayStation 2Updated Re-release has it only give 1,000 Gald instead.
 Chronicles's version, being a PS3 port of said Updated Re-release, is the same.
 This unfortunately makes completing the Luin Rebuilding sidequest a lot more cumbersome than it already was; the next best Money Spider is the Gold Dragon, which gives almost as much Gald, but appears in a later, more troublesome dungeon.

 Zelos occasionally acts slashy towards Lloyd.
-In Japanese, he even refers to Lloyd with the exact same epithet he uses on all his lady loves - "honey."
+In Japanese, he even refers to Lloyd with the exact same epithet he uses on all his lady loves - "hunny."

 It certainly doesn't help that he's one of the only male characters Zelos shows any real affection for.
 Other guys might as well be pieces of furniture to him.